tzutalin/ImageNet_Utils/README.md

 The above command will search ann_dir and img_dir recursively and copies annotation files and images to dst_dir.
 It also generates image ID list and meta data in dst_dir.

 `-p ann_dir img_dir structure.xml` can be omitted if the same settings are used. structure.xml is the ImageNet structure file http://www.image-net.org/api/xml/structure_released.xml

+### Usage - Reorder the meta data:
+Reorder the meta data to match the labels of given dataset.

+`$ python reorder_meta.py src.mat order.txt dst.mat`

+`order.txt` list the WNIDs in the desired order.
+For example,

+	n03781787
+	n00007846
+	n03002096